-- 1. In response to observed weaknesses in public disclosure and after a careful assessment of leading disclosure practices, the Committee proposes certain revisions to the current Pillar 3 requirements.
-These proposed enhancements also respond to the Financial Stability Forum's recommendations for strengthened Pillar 3 requirements and draw upon the Senior Supervisors Group's analysis of disclosure practices.
+- 1. In response to observed weaknesses in public disclosure and after a careful assessment of leading disclosure practices, the Committee decided to revise the current Pillar 3 requirements in the following six areas.
+Banks are expected to comply with the revised requirements by 31 December 2010.
+These enhancements also respond to the Financial Stability Board's recommendations for strengthened Pillar 3 requirements and draw upon the Senior Supervisors Group's analysis of disclosure practices.
 10 - (i) Securitisation exposures in the trading book; - (ii) Sponsorship of off-balance sheet vehicles; - (iii) Internal Assessment Approach (IAA) and other ABCP liquidity facilities; - (iv) Resecuritisation exposures; - (v) Valuation with regard to securitisation exposures; and - (vi) Pipeline and warehousing risks with regard to securitisation exposures - 2.
 The current Pillar 3 requirements are set out in Part 4 of the Basel II framework.
-They are intended to compliment the other two Pillars of the Basel II framework (ie the minimum capital requirements (Pillar 1) and the supervisory review process (Pillar 2)) by allowing market participants to assess capital adequacy of a bank through key pieces of information on the scope of application, capital, risk exposure, and risk assessment process.
-Although they provide a common disclosure framework to enhance comparability among banks, the Committee purposefully decided back in 2004 to avoid specifying in detail each requirement.
-Allowing banks to interpret the details of each requirement provides flexibility for effective disclosures that better reflect banks' risk profile as well as more consistency with internal risk management.
-However, such flexibility could also somewhat undermine comparability among banks. - 3.
-The Committee proposal includes some disclosure requirements that are not necessarily information for computing capital requirements under Pillar 1.
-This will help market participants to better understand the overall risk profile of an institution.
-The Committee believes that these proposed enhanced disclosure requirements would help to avoid a recurrence of market uncertainties about the strength of banks' balance sheets related to their securitisation activities. - 4.
-The Committee is interested in hearing views on whether the proposed disclosures (qualitative as well as quantitative) as illustrated below would improve understanding of the risk that the bank has incurred through its securitisation activities as well as its investment in securitisation exposures.
+They are intended to complement the other two Pillars of the Basel II framework (ie Pillar 1 minimum capital requirements and the Pillar 2 supervisory review process) by allowing market participants to assess a bank's capital adequacy through key pieces of information on the scope of application, capital, risk exposure and risk assessment process.
+While the requirements provide a common disclosure framework to enhance comparability among banks, the Committee had purposefully decided back in 2004 to avoid specifying in detail each requirement.
+Allowing a bank to interpret the details of each requirement provides flexibility for effective disclosures that better reflect its risk profile as well as more consistency with internal risk management.
+Such flexibility, however, could also somewhat undermine comparability among banks. - 3.
+The Pillar 3 revisions include disclosure requirements that are not specifically required to compute capital requirements under Pillar 1.
+This information, however, will help market participants to better understand the overall risk profile of an institution.
+The Committee believes that these enhanced disclosure requirements will help to avoid a recurrence of market uncertainties about the strength of banks' balance sheets related to their securitisation activities.